bpucker/CoExp/README.md

 `--pcut` specifies the maximal p-value that serves as a cutoff when reporting co-expressed gene pairs.
 Default: 0.05.

 `--expcut` specifies the minimal cumulative expression across all samples.
 Only genes above this cutoff are considered for the co-expression analysis.
 Default: 5.

+`--verbose` does not require any additional input, but will activate printing of additional details during the process.

 ## RNA-seq data processing ##